Frequently Asked Questions

 Software License Renewal

-If your SoloAssist annual 'License Renewal' is not paid by the expiry date shown in the software under the 'License' heading in the menu or shown on the License Renewal Invoice as the due date.
-Then a grace period of 30 days will be given from the expiry date before your license is deactivated.
-This means you will not be able to use SoloAssist Estimating or Plan Scan after this period to open or view previous quotes, jobs or start new ones.
-However, once your 'License Renewal' has been paid, it will be reactivated within 3 business days of receiving your payment confirmation.
-Additionally, by SoloAssist deactivating your license, you will not lose any of your previous data e.g. quotes, Jobs, takeoffs, etc.
+If your SoloAssist 'User Renewal' is not paid by the expiry date shown in your SoloAssist Home (menu) ► About Subscription or shown on the User Renewal Invoice as the due date.
+Then a grace period of 30 days will be given from the expiry date before your user access is deactivated.
+This means you will not be able to use SoloAssist Estimating or Plans after this period to open or view previous quotes or jobs.
+However, once your 'User Renewal' has been paid, your access will be reestablish.
+In the event this happens, you will not lose any of your previous data e.g. quotes, Jobs, takeoffs, etc.

-Please read our 'End User License Agreement' for more information.
+Please read our Software Terms of Use for more information.

 Troubleshooting